 In February 2016, the Commission proposed an update to its Security of Gas Supply Regulation.

-To help prevent and respond to potential supply disruptions if they happen, the EU strengthened its Security of Gas Supply Regulation in 2010.
+To help prevent potential supply disruptions and and respond to them if they happen, the EU strengthened its Security of Gas Supply Regulation in 2010.
 The Regulation:

 - creates a common indicator to measure serious threats to gas security known as N-1.
 This indicator refers to a situation in which a very important national gas installation such as a production facility or pipeline falls out of operation

 - defines a supply standard that EU countries must prepare to meet even in the case of a disruption such as N-1.
-This standard means that countries must be able to supply at least 30 days' worth of gas to private households and other vulnerable consumers like hospitals
+This standard means that countries must be able to supply at least 30 days' worth of gas to private households and other vulnerable consumers such as hospitals

 - requires EU countries to designate an authority specifically responsible for the gas supply